"Must have a beginning, you know..." Mikado

 Regular productions continued during the eighties and nineties, with the centenary performance of The Grand Duke in 1996 - another first for the society.
 New also in the 1990s was the establishment of this website.

 The society has given numerous concerts over the years and these became a regular feature from the mid 1970s, mostly in the spring of each year.

 Several principals have received individual awards from NODA, and the society has received awards for Best Staged Production and Best Lighting.

 Shows continued to be staged at Marton Church Hall until 2003, when the Hall was sold.
-Since then the society has staged its shows at the Lowther Pavilion, Lytham St Annes.
+The society then staged its shows at the Lowther Pavilion, Lytham St Annes until 2018.

 h o m e | e - m a i l